What's the difference between a Google account and a Google Apps account?

 How is a Google Account different from a Google Apps account?

 Although Google Apps and Google Accounts allow you to access several of the same Google products, they're different types of accounts.
-A Google Account is a unified sign-in system that provides access to a variety of free Google consumer products -- such as Gmail, Google Groups, Google Shopping List, Picasa, Search History and Blogger -- administered by Google.
+A Google Account is a unified sign-in system that provides access to a variety of free Google consumer products -- such as Gmail, Google Groups, Google Shopping List, Picasa, Web & App Activity, and Blogger -- administered by Google.
 Google Apps provides access to products powered by Google but administered by your organization.